-- Create policies for child care and early childhood education centers, schools, after-school programs and youth centers that ensure that children have plenty of chances to play outside in every season. - Endorse active fundraisers like walk-a-thons as replacements for food-related fundraisers like selling cookie dough. - Improve the built environment to promote active play and active transportation increase children's access to grass fields and playgrounds, expand/improve bike paths and sidewalks, and establish walking school busses.
+- Create policies for Child Development Centers, Family Child Care, schools, after-school programs and youth centers that ensure that children have plenty of chances to play outside in every season. - Endorse active fundraisers like walk-a-thons as replacements for food-related fundraisers like selling cookie dough. - Improve the built environment to promote active play and active transportation increase children's access to grass fields and playgrounds, expand/improve bike paths and sidewalks, and establish walking school busses.